replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on December 1, 2023

 ### New Features {#new-features-v2023-12-01-4}
-* Unify the Customer page search and filter results across all tabs.
+* Unify the Customers page search, sort, and filter results across all tabs.

 ## v2023.11.29-3